ClearEyesFullHearts/msm/INTRODUCTION.md

 # ySyPyA
 By now you should have understood that ySyPyA use asymmetric key encryption (well a mix of symmetric and asymmetric actually, called hybrid encryption) and signature to ensure the privacy of your conversation.
 With the public engine you can generate asymmetric keys (a key pair) and use them to allow anyone to write to you in a secured way.
-Our free tier is mostly a public keys directory with added tools to make the sharing of messages easier.
+Our "burner" tier is mostly a public keys directory with added tools to make the sharing of messages easier.
 The file that is created and downloaded when you create your account is your Secret Key, it is not shared with us and you are responsible for its integrity and security.
+Our soon-to-be "official" tier we'll allow you to have access to our vault to store your secret key protected by a password and some othe features.

-If you're interested in more technical details, visit the README (coming soon)
+If you're interested in more technical details, visit the README.